Packaging Design with Adobe CC Integrations

 - Digital assets are available for reuse between artwork, reducing rework and increasing consistency in brand identification.

-- Assets are managed separately from artwork; you’re notified of changes to assets and can refresh the artwork to view and apply changes immediately.
+- Assets and artwork are managed separately; you’re notified of changes to assets and can refresh the artwork to view and apply changes immediately.

 This and other designer functionality is available from within the Adobe applications you work in every day.

-When designers work in the PLM collaboration platform, other users can participate in workflows and visualize designs and digital assets without Adobe applications.
+When designers work in the PLM collaboration platform, other users can participate in workflows and visualize designs and digital assets.
 As a result, designers and artwork reviewers participate in seamless review and development processes, saving time, reducing the risk of anyone being out of the loop, and ensuring your products go to market quickly and smoothly.

 View packaging design and artwork development in the context of PLM to see the benefits from a designer’s point of view.